Self-consistent study of topological superconductivity in two-dimensional quasicrystals: CONCLUSION

-In this work, we have focused on the kinetic-energy range near the top or bottom of the band, where the dispersion in Penrose and AB QCs is similar to that in a square lattice \cite{Ghadimi_2021}.
-In contrast, the band structure can be very different from that of a square lattice in other energy ranges, e.g., due to possible formation of a pseudogap \cite{Zijlstra_2000PRB,Collins_2017,Araujo_2019} and the presence of strictly localised states \cite{Kohmoto_1986,Arai_1988,Koga_2020} in both QCs and with insulating gaps in Penrose QCs \cite{Kohmoto_1986PRL,Koga_2017}.
-It is thus interesting to explore different regions of the kinetic-energy band for the possible existence of TSC.
-Momentum-space analysis of the band structure in terms of the spectral function \cite{Araujo_2019} will be useful for understanding the nature of TSC and topological phase transitions \cite{Hori_2023}.
+In contrast to the kinetic-energy range that we have focused on in this work, the band structure can be very different from that of a square lattice in other energy ranges, e.g., due to possible formation of a pseudogap \cite{Zijlstra_2000PRB,Collins_2017,Araujo_2019} and the presence of strictly localised states \cite{Kohmoto_1986,Arai_1988,Koga_2020} in both QCs and with insulating gaps in Penrose QCs \cite{Kohmoto_1986PRL,Koga_2017}.
+It is thus interesting to explore different regions of the kinetic-energy band for the possible existence of TSC \cite{Saito_2024}.
+Momentum-space analysis of the band structure in terms of the spectral function \cite{Araujo_2019,Ghadimi_2021,Hori_2023} will be useful for understanding the nature of TSC and topological phase transitions.
 Such studies are currently under way.

+As an experimental setup for creating a two-dimensional quasicrystalline topological superconductor, we propose a Pb monolayer with inherent $s$-wave superconductivity and strong Rashba spin-orbit coupling deposited \cite{Ledieu_2008} on the fivefold-symmetric surface of a three-dimensional quasicrystal such as Al-Pd-Mn \cite{Ledieu_2004,Ledieu_2008,Smerdon_2008} or Al-Cu-Fe \cite{Sharma_2005}, with a single-layer of Co \cite{Menard_2017} deposited on top for generating the Zeeman field.
+Moreover, superconductivity has recently been observed in a van der Waals-layered Ta$_{1.6}$Te quasicrystal \cite{Tokumoto_23}, which consists of layered two-dimensional dodecagonal quasicrystals \cite{Conrad_1998}, with evidence of strong spin-orbit coupling \cite{Terashima_2024}.
+Therefore, Ta$_{1.6}$Te quasicrystals doped with magnetic impurities or layered with a ferromagnetic insulator are potential candidate materials for realising TSC with broken time-reversal symmetry.